-Following our recent look at Anthony Caro’s paper sculptures produced at Tyler Graphics we wanted to discuss the importance of papermaking in Tyler’s workshops and the innovative ways in which handmade papers were used.
+The importance of papermaking in KENNETH TYLER'S workshops and the innovative ways in which handmade papers were used.

 A particularly significant milestone in Tyler’s handmade paper journey occurred in August 1973.
 Inspired by his previous visits to France, Tyler decided to hire a paper mill and take an artist with him to embark on his first major foray into papermaking.
 Who better to collaborate with Tyler on this project than Rauschenberg, who ‘could invent on the spot, had a lot of ideas and loved the challenge’?1 Furthermore, as a darling of the American art scene, Rauschenberg had the necessary clout to fuel publicity around the project.